Dan149/Dan149/README.md

 - 👋 Hi, I’m @Dan149
-- 👀 I’m interested in Python, PHP and C++.
+- 👀 I’m interested in Python, PHP, C++ and JavaScript.
-- 🌱 I’m currently learning PHP and C++
+- 🌱 I’m currently learning PHP and JavaScript.
 - 📫 How to reach me : danfaldev@gmail.com

 <!---